om22rashr22f-maker/Smart-Career-AI/README.md

 - Poor CV quality.
 - Lack of career guidance.
 - Missing technical or language skills.
-- Difficulty finding suitable job opportunities.
+- Difficulty finding suitable job opportunity
 - Limited knowledge of the current job market.

 As a university student, I have seen many talented people miss good opportunities simply because they lacked guidance.
 This inspired me to design an AI assistant that supports career development.